home-assistant/home-assistant.io/source/_integrations/tibber.markdown

 ---

 The `tibber` integration provides a sensor with the current electricity price if you are a [Tibber](https://tibber.com/) customer.
 If you have a [Tibber Pulse](https://norge.tibber.com/products/pulse/) or [Watty](https://tibber.com/se/store/produkt/watty-smart-energimatare) it will also show the electricity consumption in real-time.
 You get a sensor for monthly consumption, monthly cost, and monthly peak hour.
-If you do have a real-time meter it is updated once every hour, oterwise it is updated once per day.
-Statistics with hourly consumption and cost data is generated that can be used in the [Energy Dashboard](/docs/energy/).
-(The ids are `tibber:energy_consumption_HOMEID` and `tibber:energy_totalcost_HOMEID` )
+If you do have a real-time meter it is updated once every hour, otherwise it is updated once per day.
+Statistics with hourly consumption and cost data is generated that can be used in the [Energy Dashboard](/docs/energy/) (the ids are `tibber:energy_consumption_HOMEID` and `tibber:energy_totalcost_HOMEID`).
+If you produce energy there are also statistics with hourly production and profit data generated which can also be used there (the ids are `tibber:energy_production_HOMEID` and `tibber:energy_profit_HOMEID`).

 There is currently support for the following device types within Home Assistant: